dmx-systems/dmx-documentation/docs/user.rst

     #.
 You choose "value" (not "entity") because your data will just *not* stay identical when you change it.
 The blooming periods "April to June" and "June to July" are different blooming periods (even if they change for the same plant).

 To add dates to your topic type "Blooming period", just use the predefined date topic type:
-Search for it and reveal it on the topicmap.
+Search for it and reveal it on the Topicmap.

 .. image:: _static/search-results-date.png